jak78/pulsar-demo-beer-factory/README.md

 java -jar target/*website*jar --server.port=9091
 ```

-Wait a few seconds, then get the current stock level at  `http://localhost:9090/beer_stocks`
+Wait a few seconds, then run the `update_stocks.sh` script.

-Run this several times.

 You will get different payloads.
 Many of them will have **wrong** stock levels: